Bitola inscription: History

-Decryption

 After the inscription was found, information about the plate was immediately announced in the city.
 It was brought to Bulgaria with the help of the local activist Pande Eftimov.
 A fellow told him that he had found a stone inscription while working on a new building and that the word "Bulgarians" was on it.
 The following morning, they went to the building where Eftimov took a number of photographs which were later given to the Bulgarian embassy in Belgrade.
-His photos were sent to diplomatic channels in Bulgaria and were classified.
-In 1959, the Bulgarian journalist Georgi Kaloyanov sent his own photos of the inscription to the Bulgarian scientist Aleksandar Burmov, who published them in Plamak magazine.
+His photos were sent through diplomatic channels to Bulgaria and were classified.

+In 1959, the Bulgarian journalist Georgi Kaloyanov sent his own photos of the inscription to the Bulgarian scholar Aleksandar Burmov, who published them in Plamak magazine.
 Meanwhile, the plate was transported to the local museum repository.
-At that time, Bulgaria avoided publicising this information as Belgrade and Moscow had significantly improved their relations after the Tito–Stalin split in 1948.
+At that time, Bulgaria avoided publicizing this information as Belgrade and Moscow had significantly improved their relations after the Tito–Stalin split in 1948.
 However, after 1963, the official authorities openly began criticizing the Bulgarian position on the Macedonian Question, and thus changed its position.

-In 1966, a new report on the inscription by Vladimir Moshin, a Russian emigrant living in Yugoslavia, was published.
-As a result Bulgarian scientists Yordan Zaimov and his wife, Vasilka Tapkova-Zaimova, travelled to Bitola in 1968.
+In 1966, a new report on the inscription was published.
+It was done by the historian and linguist Vladimir Moshin, a member of the Russian White émigré, living in Yugoslavia.
+As a result, Bulgarian linguist Yordan Zaimov and his wife, historian Vasilka Tapkova-Zaimova, travelled to Bitola in 1968.
 At the Bitola Museum, they made a secret rubbing from the inscription.
 Zaimova claims that no one stopped them from working on the plate in Bitola.
 As such, they deciphered the text according to their own interpretation of it, which was published by the Bulgarian Academy of Sciences in 1970.
-Finally, the Macedonian researcher Ugrinova-Skalovska published her translation of the inscription in 1975.
+The stone was locked away in the same year and a big Bulgarian-Yugoslav political scandal arose.
+The museum director was fired for letting such a mistake happen.
+The Macedonian researcher Ugrinova-Skalovska published her translation of the inscription in 1975.